jenkinsci/jenkins/README.md

 - Running tests to detect bugs and other issues as soon as they are introduced
 - Static code analysis
 - Deployment
+- Developers can continuously integrate changes into the build

 Execute repetitive tasks, save time, and optimize your development process with Jenkins.